 Usually, the New South Wales First Home Owners' Grant isn't available towards the purchase of an existing home.
 If a property has been remodelled or significantly refurbished, it may be eligible.
 Circumstances where this might happen include where a derelict property has been brought back into use or where a building has changed use from non-residential to residential (for example, the conversion of an old warehouse into apartments).

-In NSW, the First Home Owners' Grant is $10,000 as at the time of writing.
+In NSW, the First Home Owners' Grant is $10,000.
 This could change in the future, as the NSW government sets its annual budget.
-In other states, decreases in the government grant for first home buyers have occurred recently: for example, in Queensland the grant value has dropped from $15,000 to $10,000.
+In other states, decreases in the government grant for first home buyers have occurred in the past.

 If you are purchasing a new property from a developer, the grant is paid once the transaction is complete.
 For people who are commissioning their own new-build property, the grant is paid once building work is in progress - usually once the foundations have been laid.

 The eligibility criteria for the first home owners grant in New South Wales can vary depending on specific circumstances and the details can be found here.
 Some important general criteria that needs to be satisfied includes: